LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 There are basically three types of authentication, as follows:

-1. **Knowledge Authentication**: The user is asked something they know -- e.g., password.
+1. **Knowledge Authentication**: The user is asked something that only them can provide or know -- e.g., password.
 This is the most common type and also the easiest.
 2. **Property Authentication**: The user is asked for something they own or possess.
 For example, they can be asked their pet's name.
 The idea here is that users will be asked to set a security question and answer when creating an account.
 This isn’t always used alone; it’s used alongside another authentication type, say, `Knowledge authentication`.
 3. **Biological Authentication**: The user is asked to verify their identity using something biologically unique to them -- e.g, a fingerprint or iris scan.